 Here’s a map of the Faneuil Hall Marketplace, where Quincy Market is located.

-The opening hours are from 10 am to 9 pm and Sunday until 6 pm.
-I recommend you go for a walk around the area at dusk, Quincy Market is beautiful!
+The opening hours are from 10 am to 9 pm and until 6 pm on Sunday.
+I recommend you go for a walk around the area at dusk, Quincy Market is beautiful at this time of the day!

 If you’re looking for cheap accommodation in Boston, stay in the modern and ecological Hostelling International.